CITESmike2020/GLMM-2022-unweighted-model/README.md

 *README.md* file updated to include additional introductory text, and hyperlink to the MIKE report.

-Slope analysis now uses updated code to cover all of the analyses in MIKE report.
+Slope analysis code is extended to cover all of the analyses in MIKE report.

 #